Summary of how The Football Association Limited (“The FA”) uses your data

 Personal data will also be shared with third party service providers, who will process it on behalf of the controllers for the purposes identified above.
 Such third parties include the providers of software used by The FA and County FAs to maintain records of intelligence, case management and DBS checks.

-Where information is transferred outside the EEA, and where this is to a stakeholder or vendor in a country that is not subject to an adequacy decision by the EU Commission, data is adequately protected by EU Commission approved standard contractual clauses, an appropriate Privacy Shield certification or a vendor's Processor Binding Corporate Rules.
+Where information is transferred outside the EEA, and where this is to a stakeholder or vendor in a country that is not subject to an adequacy decision by the EU Commission, data is adequately protected by EU Commission approved standard contractual clauses, or a vendor's Processor Binding Corporate Rules.
 A copy of the relevant mechanism can be provided for your review – you can ask for this using the contact details below.

 What rights do I have?

-You have the right to ask The FA for a copy of your personal data; to correct, delete or restrict (stop any active) processing of your personal data; and to obtain the personal data you provide to us for a contract or with your consent in a structured, machine readable format.
+You have the right to ask The FA for a copy of your personal data; to correct, delete or restrict (stop any active) processing of your personal data; and to obtain the personal data you provide to us for a contract in a structured, machine readable format.

 In addition, you can object to the processing of your personal data in some circumstances (in particular, where one of the data controllers doesn’t have to process the data to meet a contractual or other legal requirement, or where it is using the data for direct marketing).